ansible/ansible-container/docs/rst/deploy_kubernetes.rst

     postgresql-2580868339-2qk2k   1/1       Running   0          1m
     static-3768509799-r3zbl       1/1       Running   0          1m

-And finally, take at the details for one of the pods:
+And finally, view the details for one of the pods:

 .. code-block:: bash